davidsntg/azure-update-management-with-tags/README.md

     * [OPTIONAL] Send a patching report email
 * Support Azure Arc Server
   * Pre-scripts and post scripts are not supported for Azure Arc Servers
+    * You can schedule Azure Arc Servers restarts using `POLICY_RESTART` tag with Runbooks available in [this repo](https://github.com/dawlysd/schedule-azure-arc-servers-restarts-with-tags)

 ## Unsupported scenarios